-The Council established a separate company called Oak Tree Gardens (St Albans) Management Company Limited, Co.12524223, on 07/11/2018 expressly to manage the Oak Tree Gardens development.
+The Council established a separate company called Oak Tree Gardens (St Albans) Management Company Limited, on 7 November 2018 expressly to manage the Oak Tree Gardens development.
 The director is Colm O'Callaghan (Deputy Chief Executive (Finance and Legal)).
 The Council made two payments totalling £9,222 to the managing agent in 2019/20.

 A Council officer, Joe Tavernier (Head of Community Services) is a director for St Albans Bid Ltd the company established to run the Business Improvement District (BID) in St Albans.
-Another director's post is held by a councillor and between April to May 2019 this was Cllr Salih Gaygusuz followed by Cllr Mandy McNeil from June 2019 to present.
+Another director's post is held by a councillor, and between April to May 2019 this was CIIr Salih Gaygusuz followed by CIIr Mandy McNeil from June 2019 to present.
 In 2019/20 the Council paid to the BID company a levy of £24,620 and the BID had an outstanding loan from the Council of £25,000 as at 31st March 2020.

 In March 2020 the Council established a wholly owned private limited company called the St Albans City and District Estates Limited.
-There are currently 2 directors who are staff employees, Tony Marmo the Acting Head of Commercial and Development and Linda Middleton Transformation Manager.
+There are currently three directors who are Council Officers, Tony Marmo the Acting Head of Commercial and Development, Linda Middleton Transformation Manager and Linda Parker Financial Services Manager.
 The company has been established to manage residential properties outside of the Housing Revenue Account.
 The company had no financial transactions during 2019/20.